Nehalramteke/Credit-Card-Fraud-Detection-Project/README.md

 > 2. Prepared the Dataset in the Jupyter Notebook.

-> 3. Worked on the Dataset to make it ready for Web Application.

-> 4. Used Numpy, Pandas, Machine Learning Algorithm (Logistic Regression) for Data Analysis & Data Visualization & performed ETL.

-> 5. Created a Web Application in Pycharm using Streamlit.

-> 6. Finally Uploaded to AWS EC2 Server.
+> 3. Build a model of Prediting whether the Transaction is Legit or Fraud.

+> 4. Used Logistic Regression for the Prediction.